Gnosder/Gaming/Fugue Wrath/Exira.md

 ## Cult of the Hightower

-A religious cult that appeared a generation after Rolf IV's failed attempt at autacrasy.
+A religious cult that appeared a generation after Rolf IV's failed attempt at autocrasy.
 They worship mount Hightower as a herald of the God of Light.

 ## Brotherhood of Stone